costineesti/about-me/content/notes/optimal estimation 6.md

     <img src="../static/notes/ex3_oeds10.png" style="max-width: 100%; height: auto;">
 </div>

 Now, based on the updated information, the ship's updated uncertainty region falls within the designated bounds of the line of sight.
+An interesting idea is that the bearing measurement only constrains the position perpendicular to the line of sight.
+Along the line of sight, distance remains uncertain, so the ellipse stretches in that direction (the red uncertainty region).
+Visibly, the Kalman gain K determined how much weight to give the measurement versus the prior.
+Since $\sigma_v$ was relatively small, the measurement was trusted and the uncertainty collapsed significantly in the perpendicular direction.
+Due to the innovation being nonzero, meaning the prior mean was not on the line of sight, the estimate got pulled onto it.

 ---